We conduct research in the following major areas.

 |Quality Metrics and Analytics|

-The object-oriented paradigm is a dominant way in developing software systems.
-A basic argument of developers in favor of object-orientation is that it is closer to the way that human brains think, i.e. in terms of objects and actions.
-However, in order for object-oriented software development to preserve its main advantage, the developed software should stay modular and understandable.
-The group's focus in terms of object-oriented design is on methods and techniques that guarantee the internal and external product quality.
+The object-oriented paradigm is the dominant way in developing software systems at the moment.
+A basic argument that software developers pose in favor of object-orientation is that it is closer to the way that human brains think, i.e. in terms of objects and actions.
+However, in order for object-oriented software development to preserve its main advantage, the developed software should reflect a number of quality traits, such as modularity and understandability.
+The group’s focus in terms of object-oriented design is on methods and techniques that guarantee the internal and external product quality.
 Our work until now has been focused on GoF design patterns, code refactoring, and quality assessment.
-We have applied our research on some emerging application domains like game development.
-As future development, we aim at investigating approaches on artifact traceability, the validation of existing metrics, the introduction of new metrics and metric suites, and continue the work of the group on patterns, refactorings, component extraction and OO game development.
+In this context, we have: a) validated existing metrics and introduced new metrics b) investigated how GoF design patterns are related to certain quality attributes (e.g., energy efficiency), and what parameters may influence this relation (e.g., pattern grime) c) investigated refactoring techniques and how to prioritize refactorings, and d) developed multiple tools to support quality assessment and refactoring activities.

 Self-adaptive systems are resilient and flexible systems capable of autonomously adapting themselves.
-Due to the continuous evolution of software-intensive systems, a self-adaptive system changes its behavior to deal with uncertain operating conditions such as unpredicted system faults, changing stakeholders needs, and changing environment and system characteristics.
-In this project we study a systematic approach for self-adaption of multiple concerns at runtime.
-The research is driven in the domain of healthy ageing and smart home services for elderly people.
-The particular focus is on two main concerns: robustness of solutions when the technology is scaled up, and openness for dynamic service selection and integration of new services.
-We study and develop models that capture the required knowledge of these concerns and investigate how these models can be employed at runtime to support tradeoff analysis and conflict resolution.
+Due to the continuous evolution of software-intensive systems, a self-adaptive system monitors itself in order to change its behavior to deal with uncertain operating conditions such as unpredicted system faults, changing stakeholder needs, and changing environment and system characteristics.
+In this context we study a systematic approach for self-adaption of multiple concerns at runtime.
+Until now we have systematically reviewed the literature and investigated existing methods.
+In addition, we have also studied and classified the main uncertainties in the self-adaptive system domain to obtain a better understanding of the problem domain.
+We are currently focusing on two different studies: 1) developing models that capture the required knowledge of quality concerns and investigating how these models can be employed at runtime to support tradeoff analysis and conflict resolution; and 2) proposing a cost benefit analysis method to include the adaptation cost in runtime decision in order to improve its outcome, and to enable the system to select the optimal configuration for adaptation.

 |Completed Research Projects|